Leicester suffer Barnes blow after winger stretchered off with knee injury in Arsenal defeat | Goal.com

 Barnes went down in visible distress after overstretching for the ball in the second half of Sunday's Premier League fixture at the King Power Stadium.

-The 23-year-old received treatment on the pitch but was ultimately unable to continue and had to be helped off the field of play by the Foxes' medical staff.
+The 23-year-old received treatment on the pitch but was ultimately unable to continue and had to be helped off the field by the Foxes' medical staff.

 What has been said?